How to Become an FBI Agent

 Federal crimes are defined as actions that violate federal law, as opposed to crimes that are violations of state or local laws.
 Some examples of federal crimes include mail fraud, kidnapping, bank robberies, and more.
 Criminal activities that cross state lines often are under the jurisdiction of the FBI as well.

-To become a special agent with the FBI, candidates must have solid educational backgrounds and be able to pass extensive background checks and physical fitness tests.
+Candidates must have solid educational backgrounds and be able to pass extensive background checks and physical fitness tests to become a special agent with the FBI.

 Special agents in the FBI are divided into five career paths: